 Noise Hazards

-Jan 30: That’s the last day to comment on proposed changes to WSIB workers’ compensation hearing loss coverage rules (Policy 16-01-04, Noise-Induced Hearing Loss).
+Jan 30: Comments closed on proposed changes to WSIB workers' compensation hearing loss coverage rules (Policy 16-01-04, Noise-Induced Hearing Loss).
 Highlights: i.
 Make 26.25 dB loss the minimum threshold for initial entitlement to align with permanent impairment requirements; ii.
 Remove the presbycusis (aging) deduction factor; and iii.
 Clarify that the noise exposure threshold (NET) is 90 dBA exposure for 5 years, or the equivalent.

 Action Point: Find out how to use the OHSI Noise Control & Hearing Conservation Program template to protect your workers from hazardous noise exposure.